str1ngth3ory/Decision-Trees-and-Multiclass-Classification/README.md

 Return your name from the function `return_your_name()`

 ---

+### Helper Notebook

+#### Note: You do not need to implement anything in this notebook.
+This part is not graded, so you can skip this part if you wish to.
+This notebook is just for your understanding purpose.
+It will help you visualize Decision trees on the dataset provided to you.
+The notebook Visualize_tree.iypnb can be use to visualize tree on the datasets.
+You can play with this playbook.
+Things you can Observe:
+1. How the values are splitted?
+2. What is the ginni value at leaf nodes?
+3. What does internal nodes represents in this DT?
+4. Why all leaf nodes are not at same depth?

+Feel free to change and experiment with this notebook. you can look and use Information gain as well instead of ginni to see how the DT built based on that.

 ### Bonus

 **Note:** This part will be ever changing.
 Official announcements for this bonus will be made through Piazza.